zesilva15/report-central/README.md

 ## Description

 Golang Fiber API with frontend to manage all kind of reports with a simple UI.
-Artifact information and respective reports are stored in a PlanetScale Database and the reports are stored in a Minio bucket or any other S3 compatible storage.
+Artifact information and respective reports are stored in a MySQL Database and the reports contents are stored in a Minio bucket or any other S3 compatible storage.

-Can be run locally or deployed to a Kubernetes cluster, as an Helm chart is provided.
+Can be run locally or deployed to a Kubernetes cluster, as an Helm chart **will be** provided.

 ## Architecture
-Really simple architecture, with a frontend, two APIs, a load balancer, a Minio instance and a MySQL instance.
+Simple architecture with a frontend, two APIs, a load balancer, a Minio instance and a MySQL instance.

 ```mermaid
 flowchart LR